Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 Best for: Solo travelers, couples, and families looking for clean, bright rooms

 But what makes this place shine is the friendly staff who will go out of their way to ensure you have a comfortable stay.
-They’ll arrange everything from car rental, local tours, and even onward travel.
+They’ll arrange everything from car rental to local tours and even onward travel.

 Each air-conditioned room sleeps between two and four people and comes with a workspace and private bathroom.
 When booking your room, don’t miss out on the double room with a balcony which offers unspoiled views of the city.